Guide series

 3. CGM trend arrows — direction and speed of change

-When you prioritise these, exercise stops being mysterious and starts becoming manageable.
-Most exercise-related hypoglycaemia and volatility can be predicted from these starting conditions.
+When these are prioritised first, exercise stops being mysterious and starts becoming manageable.
+Most exercise-related hypoglycaemia and volatility tends to be predictable from these starting conditions.

 The core problem exercise creates